joshbegley/nyt-latest/README.md

 `Quotation of the Day for Thursday, April 30, 2026.`\
 https://www.nytimes.com/2026/04/30/pageoneplus/quote-of-the-day-blood-feuds-have-faded-as-rivals-play-nice-r.html

 **Her Daughter Was Raped and Killed.
-Now She’s Seeking Office, and Justice.**\
+Now She’s Seeking Office — and Justice.**\
-`Ratna Debnath is a candidate for the party of Prime Minister Narendra Modi of India, which is campaigning on women’s safety in a state election.`\
+`Ratna Debnath is a candidate for Prime Minister Narendra Modi’s party, which is campaigning on women’s safety in an Indian state election.`\
 https://www.nytimes.com/2026/04/30/world/asia/india-elections-bjp-ratna-debnath.html

 **In France, Trump’s Triumphal Arch Draws Eye Rolls, and Echoes of Napoleon**\